Our mission is to promote and foster understanding and stewardship of coastal ecosystems through research and education

 For information go to our whale watching page at https://cresli.org/whalewatching and read our 2024 Naturalist Blog for reports and links to photos and videos.

+Meet the CRESLI naturalists and take a trip with crew with over 39 years of whale watching experience AND professors/scientists as trip leaders.
 Our record, as well as our research and education programs are a testament to our model of work through trained and committed citizen science volunteers.
 Sign up to be a CRESLI volunteer

 We at CRESLI wish to acknowledge the indigenous peoples and tribes who were the original stewards of the coastal areas in which we work.
 The Coastal Research & Education Society of Long Island's research and work take place primarily on the land and waters of the Unkechaug (Cupsogue Beach), Shinnecock (Shinnecock Bay), Montaukett (Montauk), and Secatogue (West Sayville).
 View a map of the indigenous communities.